digital-asset/daml-finance/docs/source/concepts/settlement.rst

 Route provider
 ==============

-The role of the
-:ref:`Route Provider <type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>`
-becomes important when a transfer requires intermediaries to be involved.
+When a transfer requires intermediaries to be involved, the role of a :ref:`Route Provider <type-daml-finance-interface-settlement-routeprovider-routeprovider-53805>` becomes important.
 Let us assume, for instance, that Alice's EUR holding in the example above is held at Bank A, whereas Bob has a EUR account at Bank B. Bank A and Bank B both have accounts at the Central Bank.

 .. image:: ../images/settlement_hierarchy.png
    :alt: Hierarchical account structure.
 Alice has an account at Bank A. Bob has an account at